iaredi/sippsperu/readme.md

 ### Database

-All data is stored in a relationa database using postgreSQL.
+All data is stored in a relationa database using PostgreSQL.
 Spatial data is handled using the POSTGIS extension.

 ### Development and Framework